awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

     * Select `simple_stack,yaml`, your edited CloudFormation template file
 1. Click **Next**

-* At this point you may see an error:
-    * You remain on the **Update stack** screen
-    * A red banner across the top of the page alerts you to an error with your template
+* At this point you may see an error where you remain on the **Update stack** screen and a red banner across the top of the page displays an error message
 * If you see **Template format error** then:
     * Check the indentation and punctuation in your `simple_stack,yaml` file
-    * Once you have corrected the error, click **Choose file** again to reload you new corrected file
-* If you see **Invalid template resource property**
-    * Check that the properties you specified for the resource you added match the properties in the documentation.
     * Once you have corrected the error, click **Choose file** again to reload you new corrected file

 If you did _not_ see an error you may proceed